Lambda phage: Repressor

-Some base pairs with serve a dual function with promoter and operator for either cl and cro proteins.
+Some base pairs which serve a dual function with promoter and operator for either cl and cro proteins.

 Protein cl turned ON, with repressor bound to OR2 polymerase binding is increased and turn OFF OR1.

 Lysogen repression all 3 sites bound is a low occurrence due to OR3 weak binding affinity.
 OR1 repression increases binding affinity to OR2 due to repressor-repressor interaction.
 Increased concentrations of repressor increase binding.